Top 10 Family Fishing Spots on the Coffs Coast

 The Coffs Harbour region has a multitude of family-friendly fishing locations.
 Image by ST Images

 These are locations where the fishing gets a little more serious with deep drop-offs right on the beach, rocky outcrops and big headlands.
 Most anglers head this direction with jewfish on their mind.
 Tailor, bream and small sharks are also popular targets in these areas.
-These areas aren’t so family friendly but the northern beaches in front of Sapphire Beach Caravan Park are a lot safer and the caravan park is a good base from which to explore the area.
+These areas aren’t so family-friendly but the northern beaches in front of Sapphire Beach Caravan Park are a lot safer and the caravan park is a good base from which to explore the area.

 The tidal flats surrounding the Moonee foreshore are perfect for teaching the kids to pump for yabbies and to catch some good-sized whiting.
 Small tinnies, canoes and kayaks will see you getting into some better territory further up the creek with species like flathead, blackfish, bream and trevally.

 If you’re after a place to escape the rat race and relax on the beach with a line in the water, then head to Woolgoolga and its surrounding beach towns.
-This part of the Coffs Coast offer plenty of beaches, small creeks, lakes and lagoons all of which are easily accessible and teeming with fish life.
-Woolgoolga Lake is right on the beach and has a well-positioned caravan park with access to a few family friendly fishing options.
+This part of the Coffs Coast offer, plenty of beaches, small creeks, lakes and lagoons all of which are easily accessible and teeming with fish life.
+Woolgoolga Lake is right on the beach and has a well-positioned caravan park with access to a few family-friendly fishing options.

 In my view, this little town is the jewel in the crown of the Coffs Coast.
 The crystal-clear water in the creek, its picturesque headland, beautiful beaches, friendly locals and of course, top fishing, make Red Rock my pick for a family weekend away.

-Corindi Creek winds up through wide open sand flats near the mouth that can be tricky to navigate even in the smallest of boats.
+Corindi Creek winds up through wide-open sand flats near the mouth that can be tricky to navigate even in the smallest of boats.
 As you head further up, the mangrove-lined creek has a few deeper holes that are perfect for anchoring up with some bait or throwing some lures around for bream and flathead.

 The parkland adjacent to the creek makes for a great family day out.
 Wet a line, pack a picnic, watch the kids run around or perhaps just sit back on the grass and take in the beauty of Red Rock.

-For the serious boating families with offshore species in their sights, Coffs Harbour boat ramp is your gateway to the Solitary Islands and some of the best fishing grounds on the NSW East Coast.
+For the serious boating families with offshore species in their sights, Coffs Harbour boat ramp is your gateway to the Solitary Islands and some of the best fishing spots on the NSW East Coast.

 The islands and surrounding reefs are renowned for year-round snapper fishing.
 Late Summer through to the early Winter sees the warm currents push closer to shore bringing in schools of mackerel, wahoo and marlin.